•

 Author relations

 Editors are responsible for ensuring that the peer review process is conducted fairly, impartially, and within reasonable timeframes.
-The journal maintains specific policies for handling submissions from editorial board members to safeguard the integrity of the review process.
 Criteria for authorship are clearly defined and made available in the author guidelines.

 Reviewer relations